 The cemetery is located on a hill on the land William Hunt, Senr., resided.
 Bachelors Point is an area located on a bank of the James River, near Kennon's Creek which was originally known as David Jones Creek, as well as Swans Neck Creek.
 Between 1642 and 1724, Bachelors Point was part of James City County and within Wallingford Parish, later becoming part of Charles City County and Westover Parish.

 It is suspected William Hunt, Senr., was known as the "Baconite" and was the principal aider and abettor of Nataniel Bacon's Jr., Rebellion.
 The family of William Hunt, Sr., has said he was a Bacon "symathizer."

 In 1636, William Hunt patented lands on the western branch of the Nansemond River, using the headrights of Philip Thomas, Evan Thomas and Michael McKinnie.

 It was fourteen years after William Hunt, Sr. had used the names of Philip Thomas, Evan Thomas, his son, William Hunt, Jr. and his wife, Sarah Ann Harris Hunt, as headrights over south of the James River in the Isle of Wight County or Nesemond County, Virginia.

-William Hunt, Senr's., children by his 1st., marriage to Mrs. Ann Harris (Tyler) Hunt were ...
+William Hunt, Senr's., 2 children by his 1st., marriage to Sarah Anne Harris Hunt were: